emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
 title= "Hi there - I’m Emily"
-subtitle= "A brand and marketing director building global brands through rigorous, creative strategy." description= "With 15+ years leading brands across the EU, UK and US, I bring together cross-functional teams and creative partners to move global brands forward." image= "/assets/images/homepage_emily.png" image_on_left= true button_title= "Get to know me" button_link= "/about/"
+subtitle= "A brand and creative director building experiential global brands." description= "With 15+ years leading global brands, I bridge the gap between high-level strategy and the patron experience.
+The goal is a seamless story across every touchpoint, from digital interfaces to physical spaces." image= "/assets/images/homepage_emily.png" image_on_left= true button_title= "Get to know me" button_link= "/about/"